ab9rf/scripts/docs/assign-preferences.rst

 ==================

 .. dfhack-tool::
-    :summary: View or Adjust a unit's preferences.
+    :summary: View or adjust a unit's preferences.
     :tags: fort armok units

 You will need to know the token of the object you want your dwarf to like.